 “My mother used to tell me to be a leader, never a follower.
 As a respect to my the words of my mother, I cannot place my faith in God or anyone else, because if I do, I am merely a follower.
 In order to respect my mother’s wishes, I had to dethrone God himself and claim the title as leader.” — Lionel Suggs

-Keep a Healthy Skeptical Mindset
+Keep a Healthy, Skeptical Mindset

 How to Adopt A Beginner’s Mindset

-Western organized religion has some of the most harmful propaganda and programming; it promotes everything from wars and genocide to all forms of discrimination.
+Western organized religion has some of the most harmful propaganda and programming; it promotes everything from wars and genocide to discrimination.
 They justify patriarchal hierarchies are responsible for gender mutilation and other barbaric practices.
 Some cultures will punish you for proclaiming that you do not accept their imaginary friend and related doctrines as truth.

 Tools Not Dogma